christopherime/ws1-exporter/README.md

 docker-compose up
 ```

-It will spin up a prometheus scrapper on port localhost:9090 and the ws1-exporter on port localhost:8080
+It will spin up a Prometheus scrapper on port localhost:9090 and the ws1-exporter on port localhost:8080